kimpro82/MyWebPractice/TypeScript/README.md

   - Initial setup for the project [Touch-Color-Changing Tile App for Babies](https://github.com/kimpro82/MyFamilyCare/issues/32)
   - Creation of a 3 * 3 array of grid rectangles, each changing colors randomly and independently
   - Treating both `click` and `touchstart` events as equivalent actions
+  - Temporarily host `TouchScreenExample.html` at `index.html` with a redirect
 - Code and Result

   ![Touch Screen Example](./Images/TouchScreenExample.gif)